-Nagashima Ohno & Tsunematsu is the first integrated full-service law firm in Japan.
-It has approximately 500 lawyers and is one of the foremost providers of international and commercial legal services based in Tokyo.
-The firm's overseas network includes offices in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi and Shanghai, associated local law firms in Jakarta and Beijing, with the firm's lawyers on site.
-In representing its leading domestic and international clients, it has successfully structured and negotiated many of the largest and most significant corporate, finance and real estate transactions related to Japan.
-The firm assists clients in managing the fast-changing marketplaces in which they operate and utilise its in-depth knowledge and extensive experience with legal and business issues to provide support to established companies and to new entrants.
-The firm participated in publishing "The International Comparative Legal Guide to: Gambling" (2018-2022).
+Nagashima Ohno & Tsunematsu is widely recognised as a leading law firm and one of the foremost providers of international and commercial legal services.
+The firm's overseas network includes locations in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi, Jakarta and Shanghai.
+The firm also maintains collaborative relationships with prominent local law firms.
+In representing its leading domestic and international clients, Nagashima Ohno & Tsunematsu has successfully structured and negotiated many of the largest and most significant corporate, finance, and real estate transactions related to Japan.
+In addition to its capabilities spanning key commercial areas, the firm is known for groundbreaking domestic and cross-border risk management/corporate governance cases and large-scale corporate reorganisations.
+The 500+ lawyers of the firm work together in customised teams to provide clients with the expertise and experience specifically required for each client matter.